We are building an innovative and energetic organisation connected to our values and focused on our customers.

 Being a Living Wage Employer

 We want our people to be able to enjoy a decent standard of living – that’s why we’re proud to be a real Living Wage Employer in the UK.
-And that includes contractors and suppliers who work on our sites too – people like Lynne Hanner (below) and her team, who do a great job helping to keep our offices in Norwich clean and safe.
+And that includes contractors and suppliers who work on our sites too.
+People like Lynne Hanner and her team, who do a great job helping to keep our offices in Norwich clean and safe.

-In this video Lynne talks about why receiving the Living Wage has made a huge difference to her and her family.
+In this video Lynne talks to some of our people about the huge difference the Living Wage has made to them and their families.

-We give our people in the UK, Ireland, France, Singapore and Canada equal paid parental leave.
-Whatever your gender, sexual orientation or how you become a parent – birth, adoption or surrogacy – you’re entitled to the same amount of paid and unpaid time off.
-We’re working to extend this benefit to all our people globally within the next year.
+We give our people in the UK, Ireland, France, Singapore, Canada and Italy equal paid parental leave.
+Regardless of your gender, sexual orientation or how you become a parent – birth, adoption or surrogacy – you’re entitled to the same amount of paid and unpaid time off.
+We’re working to extend this benefit to all our people.

 Watch our video to see how some of our people feel about not having to choose between caring and career: